bryansho/PCOS_WGS_16S_metabolome/Random_Forest/README.md

 # Description
 Random forest on multi-omics and independent dataset.
+Only include top 10 results from DESEq2.

 # Multi-omics
 ## T2/T5 (Same file structure)